 Thomas Holme is an IT architect at Sundhed.dk, where he has been the initiator behind the deconstruction of the old monolithic application.
-An engineer with over 25 years of experience in development and system design.
-He has worked with SCADA systems and concurrent designs for more than 10 years before starting at sundhed.dk.
+An engineer with over 25 years of experience in development and system design, Thomas worked with SCADA systems and concurrent designs for more than 10 years before starting at sundhed.dk.
 He holds a degree from the Technical University of Denmark (DTU).

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?